nextcloud/documentation/developer_manual/design/atomiccomponents.rst

 `Penpot dropdowns <https://design.penpot.app/#/view/db3839da-807b-8052-8002-576401e9a375?page-id=3f784c86-6c27-80c6-8002-6ab157b6bd27&section=interactions&index=1&share-id=11fde340-21f4-802e-8002-8d8d305e7ab5>`_

 .. image:: ../images/dropdown-find-as-you-type.gif
-   :alt: Dropdown menu in settings
+   :alt: Dropdown menu in Files sharing

 Dropdowns allow the user to select one or more items from a list.
 Dropdowns can have predefined options from which the user can select one or more items, as seen in Contacts for selecting the type of a phone number.
 If there are not too many entries, you may also think about using a set of :ref:`checkboxes and radio buttons` instead.